shanmike/study-materials/Interview Questions/Interview Questions.md

 // expected output: 'Hello I'm Bob, I drive a Honda Accord.'
 ```

-### What are the differences between ES6 class and ES5 function constructors?
+## What are the differences between ES6 class and ES5 function constructors?
-### Describe how scoping works in JavaScript.
+## Describe how scoping works in JavaScript.
-### Explain how to handle errors in JS.
+## Explain how to handle errors in JS.
-### How does inheritance work in JavaScript ?
+## How does inheritance work in JavaScript?
-### What is a prototype in JavaScript?
+## What is a prototype in JavaScript?
-### What’s the difference between == and === in JavaScript?
+## What’s the difference between == and === in JavaScript?
-### What is event bubbling in the DOM?
+## What is event bubbling in the DOM?
-### Explain let vs var.
+## Explain let vs var.
-### What's the difference between a variable that is: null, undefined or undeclared?
+## What's the difference between a variable that is: null, undefined or undeclared?
-### How would you go about checking for any of these states?
+## How would you go about checking for any of these states?
-### What's a typical use case for anonymous functions?
+## What's a typical use case for anonymous functions?
-### What's the difference between host objects and native objects?
+## What's the difference between host objects and native objects?
-### What's the difference between .call and .apply?
+## What's the difference between .call and .apply?
-### What's the difference between an "attribute" and a "property"?
+## What's the difference between an "attribute" and a "property"?
-### What is an example of an immutable object in JavaScript?
+## What is an example of an immutable object in JavaScript?
-### What are the pros and cons of immutability?
+## What are the pros and cons of immutability?
-### How can you achieve immutability in your own code?
+## How can you achieve immutability in your own code?
-### Why is it called a Ternary operator, what does the word "Ternary" indicate?
+## Why is it called a Ternary operator, what does the word "Ternary" indicate?
-### What is "use strict"?
+## What is "use strict"?
 What are the advantages and disadvantages to using it?
-### What is event loop?
+## What is event loop?
-### What is the difference between call stack and task queue?
+## What is the difference between call stack and task queue?
-### What advantage is there for using the arrow syntax for a method in a constructor?
+## What advantage is there for using the arrow syntax for a method in a constructor?
-### What is the definition of a higher-order function?
+## What is the definition of a higher-order function?
-### Can you give an example for destructuring an object or an array?
+## Can you give an example for destructuring an object or an array?
-### Can you give an example of a curry function and why this syntax offers an advantage?
+## Can you give an example of a curry function and why this syntax offers an advantage?
-### What are the benefits of using spread syntax and how is it different from rest syntax?
+## What are the benefits of using spread syntax and how is it different from rest syntax?
-### Why you might want to create static class members?
+## Why you might want to create static class members?
-### What are the pros and cons of using Promises instead of callbacks?
+## What are the pros and cons of using Promises instead of callbacks?

 # REACT

-### What is a component?
+## What is a component?
-### What’s the difference between an element and a Component?
+## What’s the difference between an element and a Component?
-### What is setState and what does it do?
+## What is setState and what does it do?
-### What are the differences between a class component and a functional component?
+## What are the differences between a class component and a functional component?
-### What are refs in react?
+## What are refs in react?
-### What are keys in react and why should we use them with lists?
+## What are keys in react and why should we use them with lists?
-### What are React lifecycle events?
+## What are React lifecycle events?
-### Explain AJAX in as much detail as possible and what the advantages / disadvantages are?
+## Explain AJAX in as much detail as possible and what the advantages / disadvantages are?
-### Where should you make AJAX requests?
+## Where should you make AJAX requests?
-### How is React different from vanilla JS, jQuery, and Angular?
+## How is React different from vanilla JS, jQuery, and Angular?
-### What is unidirectional data flow in React?
+## What is unidirectional data flow in React?
-### How can you as a developer force a react component to require certain props to exist on this.props?
+## How can you as a developer force a react component to require certain props to exist on this.props?